 This must be done during the month of July.
-Employee Services will look at Re-Instatement Requests during the month of August.
-The Reinstatement Request process closes on September 1st.
+Employee Services will look at reinstatement requests during the month of August.
+The reinstatement request process closes on September 1st.
 Reinstatement is not guaranteed.

-After September 1st, those OT members who did not compete their 20 days or did not do the OT renewal check and did not apply for re-instatement must apply to be placed on the OT roster through TDSB Recruiting (see next page).
-Reinstatement is not guaranteed.
+After September 1st, those OT members who did not compete their 20 days or did not do the OT renewal check and did not apply for re-instatement can only apply to be placed on the OT roster through TDSB Recruiting (see next page).
+Reinstatement is not quaranteed.